QuickSwap/megapool/README.md

 The `notifyRewardAmount` function can be called more than once for the same tokens.
 It can be called multiple times for the same tokens in order to extend the reward duration and/or add more rewards.
 It can also be called to distribute new rewards for a token that has already had rewards distributed.
 So token rewards can be extended, renewed or restarted.
 A reward period cannot be shortened and the amount of rewards cannot be lessened.
 In short things can be more, but not less.

+It is also possible to call `notifyRewardAmount` to start distributing rewards for a set of tokens.
+Then later call `notifyRewardAmount` again to add new reward tokens to distribute.

 # Summary of other functions